syd-tan/Mob-Gladiator/README.md

 # Minecraft Mob Gladiator #

 Minecraft Mob Gladiator uses Malmo (not MalmoEnv) to run the RL training.
 As such, the instructions to install Malmo must be used.
 The README from the [Malmo Github](https://github.com/microsoft/malmo) is included below with instructions regarding setting up the environment.
-General instructions to install the environment and run the model are specified below.
+General instructions to install the environment and run the model are specified [below](#Malmo-Instructions).
 Note: For Windows, manual installation will likely be required as automated setup may be outdated.

-## Setup ##
+Follow the [Malmo](https://github.com/microsoft/malmo) instructions to install the environment compatible to your Operating System prior to running this code.

-### Dependencies ###
+## Dependencies ##
 * [Java JDK 8](https://www.oracle.com/java/technologies/javase/javase8-archive-downloads.html)
 * [Python 3.7](https://www.python.org/downloads/release/python-370/)